 Do you have enough cash to pay for insurance, utilities, and yard maintenance while you are renovating?
 What if the house doesn’t sell for six months?
 Will you be able to maintain the home with cash during that time?
 Will you be able to recoup those costs on the sale of the house?

 What if you have a difficult time selling the home?
 What if the sweat equity you put into the house does not pay off, and you end up losing money?

 Read on to learn general tips on how to flip houses in Pennsylvania.
 Discover the hot markets in the state right now.
 Learn how to tell if a particular property would be a good investment or not.
 Learn about financing that is available for house flippers.
-Finally, discover how the right real estate agent can help you with the process.
+Finally, discover how the right local real estate agent can help you with the process.

 2019 Pennsylvania Housing Market Analysis